gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 #underline[DoD Directive 8140], signed August 2015, establishes a definition for the _cyber workforce_ and outlines Component roles and responsibilities for the management of the _DoD cyber workforce_.

-- This was a replacement of 8570.01-M whose guidance and procedures is still in effect until such a time it is replaced for the training, certification, and management of all government employees and contractors who conduct cybersecurity functions
+- This was a replacement of 8570.01-M whose guidance and procedures is still in effect

 - The individuals who hold these work roles are required to carry an _approved certification_ for their job classification

-- This directive affects any full- or part-time military service member in the U.S., contractor, or local nationals with privileged access to a DoD information system performing information assurance (security) functions – regardless of job or occupational series
+- This directive affects any full- or part-time military service member in the U.S., contractor, or local nationals with privileged access to a DoD information system performing information assurance (security) functions

 - DoDD 8140 requires the following: